-Apart from the Space Needle, Seattle’s other prominent destination (and landmark) is the Public Market Center – or Pike Place Market.
+Apart from the Space Needle, and a day trip to Mount Rainier – Seattle’s other prominent destination (and landmark) is the Public Market Center – or Pike Place Market.
 I’d seen it many times in various T.V shows (Grey’s Anatomy for example).

-Overlooking Elliot Bay waterfront and opened in 1907, it’s apparently one of the oldest continually running Farmers’ Markets in the U.S.
+Overlooking Elliot Bay waterfront and opened in 1907, Pike Place Market Seattle is one of the oldest continually running Farmers’ Markets in the U.S.

 On about three different levels, you can expect to purchase fresh fish, flowers, farmers’ produce, crafts such as hand made jewellery, hats and lavender gifts (I bought several lavender soaps and room sprays) as well as find retro shops such as a rare vinyl music store on the lower level.

 And once you’ve exhausted all those options, why not choose from one of the various eateries on offer to unwind, have some lunch or a drink, overlooking the gorgeous Bay, watching the Seattle State Ferries come and go, and maybe the occasionally container ship.

 Interested to know how to fly to Seattle from Europe?
 Look at my Icelandair Review – flying budget from Europe to the USA

 Rachel the Pig at Pike Place Market, Seattle

 Located just at the Main Entrance, Rachel is the market’s unofficial mascot and at 550lbs, this bronze cast pig has been there since 1986 and receives, annually in her piggy bank, roughly US$6,000-$9,000 in all sorts of currencies.
 The money is used to help fund the Market’s various social services.

 The Gum Wall at Pike Place Market, Seattle